systemhalted/systemhalted.github.io/_posts/2020-08-28-tdd-management-technique.md

 category: [Software Engineering]
 tags: [software, testing ]
 comments: true
+description: Test Driven Development is just a management technique.
 ---

 I like Unit Tests and am a huge fan of those (another post on that later).
 On the other hand TDD not so much.
 TDD or Test Driven Development is my nightmare.
 I can’t do it.
 Mostly, I struggle with it.
 Always, in the end, I hate it.